 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-New treatments for these types of cancer include experimental combinations of chemotherapy, targeted therapy and immunotherapy, also called biologic therapy.
+New treatments for these types of cancer include experimental combinations of chemotherapy, targeted therapy, and immunotherapy, also called biologic therapy.
 These combinations are designed to boost the body’s natural defenses to fight the cancer (see Latest Research).
-Because the benefits of these options remain unproven, their risks must be weighed against possible improvements in symptoms and survival.
+Because the benefits of these options are still being studied, their risks must be weighed against possible improvements in symptoms and lifespan.
 Palliative care will be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may be helpful to talk with other patients, including through a support group.